aistabci/abci-docs/en/docs/storage.md

 ## Global scratch area {#scratch-area}

+!!! info
+    As of October 31, 2024, the Global Scratch Area service was discontinued.

 Global scratch area is lustre file system and available for all ABCI users.
 This storage is shared by interactive nodes and all Compute Nodes V and A.
 The quota for every users is set in 5TiB.